makersacademy/till_tech_test/README.md

 [![Build Status](https://travis-ci.org/bagolol/till_tech_test.png)](https://travis-ci.org/bagolol/till_tech_test)

-till tech test
+Till tech test
 ==============

-brief
+Brief
 -----

-build a simple till application to calculate the total amount due for each order. and print a receipt showing the total amount,taxes, a list of products and the discount when appropriate.
+Build a simple till application to calculate the total amount due for each order.
+And print a receipt showing the total amount,taxes, a list of products and the discount when appropriate.

-sample receipt:
+Sample receipt:
 -------

 ![a receipt](/images/receipt.jpg)

-user stories
+User stories

 ------------

 ````
-as a coffe shop owner
+as a coffee shop owner
 in order to calculate the right amount for each order
 I want to be able to rely on a till